 I hope you come and visit me in my new place.
 I still offer private classes as well as “Ladies’ Night Out” where you can bring your own wine, appetizers and friends and I create the fun projects for you to do.
 It is the Stampin’Up! version of Paint Night.
 Only $15 per person.
 If you have nice, well-behaved children, I will also do kids birthday parties where we bake and stamp cookies as well as make a card.
 Cost for that is $10 per child and the class lasts about 70 minutes.

 If you want to stay in touch and know all about my regular classes and clubs please subscribe to my newsletter.
+Don’t like missing out on any videos?
+Be sure to subscribe to my YouTube channel.
+You can find it here.
 Have a super day and thanks for stopping by.